vfrafer13/assessment/README.md

   - [ ] Single Page (Can be just title, author and text)
   - Bonus points: Hot or live refresh.
 - [ ] Add SCSS compiling in and style your React app.
-- [ ] Uglify your JavaScript/SCSS build
+  - Bonus points: Uglify your JavaScript/SCSS build
 - [ ] Add instructions on requirements, installation and running everything to your README file.

 ## Requirements